chrisgrieser/obsidian-quadro/README.md

 #### Example vault for Quadro
 There is a [pre-configured example vault](https://github.com/chrisgrieser/obsidian-quadro) to be used with *Quadro*.
-Apart from some pre-installed plugins for QDA, it includes some mock data with exemplary codes and extractions, and showcases of extraction capabilities, to demonstrate the capabilities of *Quadro*.
+Apart from some preinstalled plugins for QDA, it includes some mock data with exemplary codes and extractions, and showcases of extraction capabilities, to demonstrate the capabilities of *Quadro*.